cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - At January 18th, 2012 the new CrypTool website (CTP) was released.
 It describes the 5 sub projects of the CT project in an equivalent way.
   This contains CT1.
-  The CT Portal (CTP) uses Joomla as CMS.

 c) New functionality / Usability / Corrections of errors: